 This risk management tool helps you exit a position automatically.
 You base your stop loss on your risk tolerance.
 For example, if you buy the stock at $100, you could set your stop loss to $90.
 If the price drops to $90, the broker automatically sells your position so you don’t risk more than $10 of downside.

 After opening and funding your account, it’s time to place your first trade.
 Enter the stock ticker (BRK.B), the number of shares you want to buy, and your market or limit order price.
 Click the “Buy” button to buy your shares in Berkshire Hathaway.

 Step 7: Monitor portfolio performance

-If you’re day trading the stock, it’s best not to leave your trading platform while you are in the trade.
-Stay at your seat until you either reach your price target or bail out of the trade with a loss.
+If you’re day trading, it’s best not to leave your trading platform while you are in the trade.
+Stay at your seat until you either reach your price target or get out of the trade with a loss.
 Another way to manage this is to put in a stop limit or stop loss order, so you can be assured your trade will execute in the event you are away.